QuocTung95/react-typescript-dialog/README.md

  User sees loading state while waiting for the API.
  User sees an error message when there is a network error.
  Simple responsive.
+ Can resize dialog by click on right corner bottom

 * Tech stack